Chapter 3: General Provisions, Section 8: Prosecution and Progress

-In the lower section of Form CEM-2701, summarize the information the contractor will receive.
-The “first working day” is the calendar day specified in Section 8‑1.05, “Time,” of the Standard Specifications.
-This day is usually the 15th day after contract approval.
-If the contractor starts job site activities before the 15th day after contract approval, the first working day is the day the contractor starts job site activities.
+In the lower section of Form CEM-2701, "Weekly Statement of Working Days," summarize the information the contractor will receive.
+The "contract time start" is the working day specified in Section 8‑1.05, “Time,” of the Standard Specifications.
+For most contracts, this day is either the 15th or 55th day after receiving notice of contract approval for a non-SWPPP or a SWPPP contract, respectively.
+Review Section 8-1.04, "Start of Job Site Activities," of the Standard Specifications and related special provisions of your contract to determine the time specified after contract approval notice.
+If the contractor starts job site activities before the time specified after contract approval notice, the contract time start is the day the contractor starts job site activities.

-Several methods are used to specify the first working day.
-Read and understand the contract’s specifications and correctly record the date of the first working day.
+Several methods are used to specify the contract time start.
+Read and understand the contract’s specifications and correctly record the date of the contract time start.

-Use the Construction Working Days Calendar to determine the correct values to place in the “Numbered Day” column on Form CEM-2701 for the first working day, the computed date for completion, and the extended date for completion.
+Use the Construction Working Days Calendar to determine the correct values to place in the “Numbered Day” column on Form CEM-2701 for the contract time start, the computed date for completion, and the extended date for completion.
 Standard 5-day and 7-day calendars are available online:

-The number shown on the calendar on a particular date is that date’s numbered day.
+The number shown on the working days calendar on a particular date is that date’s numbered day.

 Refer to Section 4-2002C (8), “Plant Establishment Work,” of this manual for guidelines on plant establishment time requirements and computation of the extended date for completion.